-The Lewis & Clark Natural Resources District (LCNRD) is in the northeast corner of the state and is comprised largely of non-irrigated land due to aquifer limitations and topography in the northern portion of the district and largely irrigated land in the southern portion where groundwater is more abundant.
-Combinations of confined and unconfined glaciated aquifers result in mostly low production wells with slow recharge in the northern portion of the district while highly diverse and unpredictably dispersed sand and gravel aquifers make up the majority southern portion.
-Water is also withdrawn from the Niobrara and Dakota bedrock aquifers and the Missouri River alluvium for the primary purposes of irrigation, domestic, and stock use.
+The Lewis & Clark Natural Resources District (LCNRD), located in the northeast corner of the state, is comprised in the northern portion of the district, by non-irrigated land due to limitations of aquifer systems and topography to support row cropping.
+The southern portion of the district is largely irrigated due to more plentiful groundwater resources and flatter topography.
+Combinations of confined and unconfined glaciated aquifers result in mostly low production wells with slow recharge in the northern portion of the district.
+Highly diverse and unpredictably dispersed sand and gravel aquifers make up the majority of the groundwater resources in the southern portion of the district.
+Water is also withdrawn from the Niobrara and Dakota bedrock aquifers and the Missouri River alluvium for the primary purposes of irrigation, domestic, and/or stock use.

-Rapid irrigation development took place in the mid 1970's.
-By the early 1980's the number of registered irrigation wells had grown from 70 to more than 500.
-Since the mid 1980's there has been a steady increase in irrigation well and irrigated acre development.
-The district has observed a sizeable surge in new irrigation wells and acres irrigated from 2012 to 2019.
-As of December 19, 2019, there was a total of 1,714 registered irrigation wells in the district, a 47% increase over the last 8 years.
+The district has observed a sizeable surge in new irrigation wells and acres irrigated from 2012 to 2016 and again in 2020.
+As of December 29, 2020, there was a total of 1,714 registered irrigation wells in the district, a 48% increase over the last 9 years.

-Groundwater Quantity: In 1976 LCNRD began collecting static water level measurements in wells in discrete aquifers dispersed across the district to monitor the effect of irrigation development on local aquifers.
-The district has historically measured static water levels in 34 irrigation wells developed in the sand and gravel aquifers, the Niobrara Bedrock Formation, and the Dakota Bedrock Formation.
+Groundwater Quantity: LCNRD has monitored static water level in wells in discrete aquifers dispersed across the district to monitor the effect of irrigation development on local aquifers since 1976.
+The district measures static water levels in 34 irrigation wells developed in sand and gravel formation wells, Niobrara Bedrock Formation wells, and the Dakota Bedrock Formation wells.
 Historically the Dakota Formation has been accessed primarily for stock and domestic use in areas where sand and gravel aquifers are lacking, however, use over the past several years includes irrigation.
 The district has constructed four dedicated observation wells in the Dakota Formation and dedicated transducers have been installed for the purpose of routine recordings of water levels.
+Approximately 60 dedicated observation wells have been developed in the groundwater resources of the district to monitor quantity and quality.

 Records indicate that over the first 36 years of measurements approximately half of the original wells had increasing static water level trends.
 That trend continued until 2012, when drought conditions and increased irrigation pumping resulted in significant declines observed on all wells.
-Spring water level readings from 2013 to 2019 have shown moderate rebounds each year.
-In 2019 water levels continued to rise as adequate to excess rainfall received across much of the district resulted in below average pumping demands for much of the district.
-The water level increase is a positive turn for aquifer systems of the district, however; there is still cause for long term concern due to the increase in well development over the last several years.
+Spring water level readings from 2013 to 2020 have shown moderate rebounds each year.
+Readings following the 2020 irrigation season reflected lower water levels than the fall of 2019 as much of the district received less than average rainfall resulted in higher than average pumping demands for much of the district.
+The spring 2021 readings will be important in assessing aquifer condition following winter recharge.
+There is potential for prolonged dry conditions to result in increased pressure on irrigation wells and reduced recharge to negatively impact groundwater quantity.

-Groundwater Quality: LCNRD monitors on average 112 irrigation wells across the District and 125 irrigation wells in the Bazile Groundwater Management Area (BGMA) located in south central Knox County.
-The LCNRD also monitors water quality and water level of 20 observation wells in the BGMA.
-In 2015 the district began additional water quality and water quantity monitoring of the aquifers across the district with the construction of 13 dedicated observation wells.
-An additional 23 wells have been added to the sampling routine.
+Groundwater Quality: LCNRD monitors on average 112 irrigation wells across the district and 125 irrigation wells in the Bazile Groundwater Management Area (BGMA) located in south central Knox County.
+LCNRD also monitors water quality and water level of 20 observation wells in the BGMA.
+In 2015 the district began additional water quality and water quantity monitoring of the aquifers across the district through construction of 13 dedicated 7 observation wells.
+An additional 27 dus wells have been added to the monitoring program.
 Test holes were drilled and observation wells constructed using a combination of Nebraska Environmental Trust (NET) funds, Nebraska Department of Environmental Quality (NDEQ) funds, University of Nebraska Lincoln Conservation and Survey Division time and match, and match dollars provided by the LCNRD in an effort to better define the aquifer systems of the district, develop a groundwater monitoring network and manage the resource.